apivideo/api.video-python-client/docs/VideosApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Upload with an upload token
+        # Upload with an delegated upload token
         api_response = api_instance.upload_with_upload_token(token, file)
         pprint(api_response)
     except apivideo.ApiException as e: